AlexAdams781/Item-Allocation-Algorithms/README.md

 Gan_Algorithm.py can be found in the paper "Envy-freeness in house allocation problems" by Jiarui Gan, Warut Suksompong, and Alexandros A. Voudouris (see https://www.sciencedirect.com/science/article/pii/S0165489619300599)

+Note, I particularly enjoyed writing the getMaxWeight function in Algo_1 (lines 38-54) because it involved recursion and was the most algorithmically complex part of the code.